derivation/qiskit4devs-workshop-notebooks/README.md

 **Note:** *When running in the cloud environments mentioned here, using a Chromium-based broswer such as Chrome or Brave is strongly recommended*

 **To run in Google Colaboratory (in the cloud):** Ensure that you have a Google account, and navigate to your desired notebook in this repository.
 Click the **Open in Colab** icon at the top the notebook.
-Note: The first cell in each of the notebooks installs Qiskit into the user's Colaboratory environment, so there is a bit of a delay and lots of output during this process.
+Note: Uncommenting the **!pip install qiskit** in the first cell in each of the notebooks installs Qiskit into the user's Colaboratory environment, so there is a bit of a delay and lots of output during this process.

 **To run locally:** Clone or download this repository, and install the Qiskit foundational libraries in a Python environment using the instructions on the [Qiskit Terra site](https://qiskit.org/terra).